eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

 Although Network function is not implemented, the scripts written by the developers of the plugin generate configuration lines for this unimplemented function.
-So, after generating the configuration files with the iLO plugin script, it is necessary to remove mannualy this service from the service definitions generated.
+So, after generating the configuration files with the iLO plugin script, it is necessary to remove manually this service from the service definitions generated.

 It's necessary to remove the definitions of the service and the servicegroup.